headforwards-spd/headforwards-website/src/pages/info-pages/why-data-science-is-the-future.md

           Firstly, automated data science and machine learning will continue to rise in importance.
 Everything from data cleaning of Big Data to automatic model design and training will continue to grow.

           One other important current advance is Natural Language Processing (NLP).
 In the past, the only data that could be analysed was numbers.
 However, NLP means that natural language and text can also now be analysed by data scientists, to help unlock further insights.
+    image: /uploads/dsc08876.jpg
+  - type: image-copy-component
+    isRightImage: false
+    isPostit: false
+    isTwoColumns: false
+    content:
+      - type: markdown-component
+        text: >-

           Another hot topic right now is the privacy and security protocols surrounding data.
 Data comes from individuals and the privacy of this data must always be protected.
 Expect to see new processes to establish the security and integrity of data in the months and years ahead, as well as new protocols around the ethics of data science.